-Associate of Science Degree Graduating with Distinction
+Associate of Science Degree Graduating with a Concentration

-As an option-in addition to AS degree requirements-students can choose to take and complete additional theological or professional development certificate courses and graduate with a distinction from the Associate of Science degree program.
+As an option-in addition to AS degree requirements-students can choose to take and complete additional theological or professional development certificate courses as a concentration within their Associate of Science degree program.
+These courses will appear on the student's transcript, but will not be notated as a concentration.